nextandot/flutter_local_notifications/flutter_local_notifications/README.md

 The `schedule`, `showDailyAtTime` and `showWeeklyAtDayAndTime` methods that were implemented before macOS support was added and have been marked as deprecated aren't implemented on macOS.

-### Linux limitations

-Capabilities depend on the system notification server implementation, therefore, not all features listed in `LinuxNotificationDetails` may be supported.
-One of the ways to check some capabilities is to call the `LinuxFlutterLocalNotificationsPlugin.getCapabilities()` method.

-Scheduled/pending notifications is currently not supported due to the lack of a scheduler API.

-The `onDidReceiveNotificationResponse` callback runs on the main isolate of the running application and cannot be launched in the background if the application is not running.
-To respond to notification after the application is terminated, your application should be registered as DBus activatable (please see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
-This is difficult to do in a plugin because plugins instantiate during application activation, so `getNotificationAppLaunchDetails` can't be implemented without changing the main user application.

 ### Notification payload

 Due to some limitations on iOS with how it treats null values in dictionaries, a null notification payload is coalesced to an empty string behind the scenes on all platforms for consistency.